luigiselmi/pilot-sc4-postgis/README.md

 The port is used by  Rserve

 ## Usage
-You can connect to the PostGis container starting a new docker container with PostgreSQL running the psql client
+You can connect to the PostGis RDBMS in the container starting a new docker container with PostgreSQL running the psql client.

     $ docker run -it --rm --link map-match:psql postgres:9.4 psql -h map-match -U postgres